pjakiela/ECON379/M2-selection-bias.md

   <ol>
   <li>How can random assignment eliminate selection bias?</li>
   <li>What is the Law of Large Numbers, and why is it important in randomized experiments?</li>
-  <li>What is selection bias?
-When and why is it likely to bias estimates of program impacts?</li>
-  <li>How can we estimate the impacts of a program when treatment assignments are randomized?</li>
+  <li>How can we estimate the causal impacts of a program when treatment assignments are randomized?</li>
   </ol>
 </details>